Shanghai Travel Guide

 -Those with a penchant for haggling should browse Shanghai's many street markets, where bargaining is expected and can be a fun activity in itself.

-Shanghai, being a city where east meets west, can be a great transitional place for visitors starting their journey into China.
-Guilin and Hangzhou, both renowned for their natural beauty, are easily accessed by train or plane and offer tourists a different sort of experience of China, especially the Elephant Trunk Hill and West Lake.
+Shanghai, being a city where east meets west, can be a great transitional place for visitors starting their journey further into China.
+The cities of Guilin and Hangzhou, both renowned for their natural beauty, are easily accessed by train or plane and offer tourists a different sort of experience of China, especially the Elephant Trunk Hill and West Lake.

 Most international flights to Shanghai land in Pudong International Airport, located 18.6 miles (30km) outside of the city.
 There are plenty of transportation options from the airport into the city, including taxis, buses, and the lightening-fast Shanghai Maglev train.